co-BPM: a Bayesian Model for Divergence Estimation: Numeric Experiments

 \subsection{Comparison with Other Methods}

-Most of other methods focus on KL divergence estimation. \citep{Nguyen2010} derive a general lower bound for $f-$divergence via conjugate dual function; however, all of their theories and experiments are based on KL divergence estimation in 1, 2, 3 dimensions and their algorithms require that two samples have same size.
+Most of other methods focus on KL divergence estimation. \citep{Nguyen2010} derive a general lower bound for $f-$divergence via conjugate dual function; however, all of their theories and experiments are based on KL divergence estimation in 1, 2, 3 dimensions and their algorithms require that two sample sets have same size.
 In this section, we compare co-BPM to the methods in \citep{Nguyen2010} and \citep{Perez-Cruz2008} in KL divergence estimation.

 We briefly describe the methods in \citep{Nguyen2010} and \citep{Perez-Cruz2008}, interested readers may refer to the original papers for details.
 The core of \citep{Nguyen2010}'s algorithm is a convex program that has the number of parameters equal to the sample size.
 As pointed out by the authors, the performance of the algorithm depends on a regularization parameter $\lambda$; here we choose $\lambda$ according to their suggestions.
 There are two slightly different versions of KL estimator proposed, which are denoted by NWJ-M1 and NWJ-M2 in our experiments.
-On the other hand, the idea of \citep{Perez-Cruz2008}'s approach is relatively straightforward: the \emph{$k-$nearest neighbor density estimate} is computed for each sample point in $\mathcal{X}$, i.e., $\hat{p}_{1}(x)$ and $\hat{p}_{2}(x)$ for $x\in\mathcal{X}$, then KL divergence is estimated by $\frac{1}{|\mathcal{X}|}\sum_{x\in\mathcal{X}}\log\frac{\hat{p}_{1}(x)}{\hat{p}_{2}(x)}$ (denoted by PC$-k$).
-Some more sophisticated algorithms are proposed based on $k-$nearest neighbor, e.g., \citep{Poczos2012}.
+On the other hand, the idea of \citep{Perez-Cruz2008}'s approach, as well as \citep{Perez-Cruz2008}'s, is relatively straightforward: the \emph{$k-$nearest neighbor (k-NN) density estimate} is computed for each sample in $\mathcal{X}$, i.e., $\hat{p}_{1}(x)$ and $\hat{p}_{2}(x)$ for $x\in\mathcal{X}$, then KL divergence is estimated by $\frac{1}{|\mathcal{X}|}\sum_{x\in\mathcal{X}}\log\frac{\hat{p}_{1}(x)}{\hat{p}_{2}(x)}$ (denoted by PC$-k$).
 The tuning parameter $k$ is critical to guarantee their performance, we follow the choice of \citep{Perez-Cruz2008} by setting $k = 1$ and $k = 10$.
-One should also notice that the positivity of the estimates is not guaranteed.
+One should also notice that the positivity of the estimates is not guaranteed as $\hat{p}_1$ and $\hat{p}_2$ are not normalized densities.